sharontaiwan/codepath_week2_assignment/README.md

-# Project 2 - *nytimessearch*
+# Project 2 - *NYTimesSearch*

-**nytimessearch** is an android app that allows a user to search for articles on web using simple filters.
+**NYTimesSearch** is an android app that allows a user to search for articles on web using simple filters.
 The app utilizes [New York Times Search API](http://developer.nytimes.com/docs/read/article_search_api_v2).

 Time spent: **15** hours spent in total